Download page Manage Configuration for .NET.

-The Config Management tool enables you to assign machines to a configuration, or change the configuration from one to another.
+The Config Management tool lets you assign machines to a configuration or change the configuration from one to another.
 After you assign the configuration in the Controller, the .NET Agent automatically downloads the configuration file.

-If a machine does not have a managed configuration, the Config Management tool displays it following
+If a machine doesn't currently have a managed configuration, the Config Management tool displays it following

 Machine with no assigned templates.

-If you select the Register Machine with No Application option on the Application Configuration pane in the AppDynamics Agent Configuration utility, the Controller lists the machine in the Machines section with no assigned templates.
+If you choose the Register Machine with No Application option on the Application Configuration window in the AppDynamics Agent Configuration utility, the Controller lists the machine in the Machines section with no assigned templates.